danielgaskell/scc/doc/network.md

 signed char UDP_Skip(unsigned char handle);
 ```

-Skips and throws away a complete packet which has already been received on the UDP session with the socket `handle`.
+Skips and throws away the oldest pending packet on the UDP session with the socket `handle`.

 *Return value*: On success, returns 0.
 On failure, sets `_neterr` and returns -1.